SGDInstitute/apollo/content/collections/pages/mblgtacc/hospitality.md

         content:
           -
             type: text
-            text: 'Restrooms (gender inclusive and unisex facilities)' -
+            text: 'Quiet space'
+      -
         type: paragraph
         content:
           -
             type: text
-            text: 'Gender inclusive restrooms will be available in the conference space and will be marked in maps provided of the facility.'
+            text: 'Visit our quiet space in room A225, open on Saturday from 8:00 a.m. - 11:00 p.m. and on Sunday from 8:00 a.m. - 12:00 p.m.
+Ear plugs will be available in the quiet space during those hours, and at the conference info desk while supplies last. '
       -
         type: heading
         attrs: